jorgeMFS/PhenoQC/README.md

 - Class Distribution: table and warning when minority proportion < threshold
 - Imputation Settings: global strategy/params and tuning summary
+- Imputation Stability & Bias: per-variable stability (repeatability) and bias diagnostics with thresholds and triggers
 - Additional Quality: only displayed if metrics are computed

 ---